Doubles (food)

 Doubles is a common street food originating in Trinidad and Tobago and is of Indo-Trinidadian origin.
 It consists of curried chickpeas served on two fried flatbreads.
 It is normally eaten during breakfast, but is also eaten occasionally during lunch or as a late-night snack and popular hangover food.

 Origins

-Doubles as a dish was created in Princes Town by Emamool "Mamoodeen" Deen and his wife Raheman Rasulan Deen in 1936.
+Doubles as a dish was created in Princes Town by Emamool "Mamoodeen" Deen and his wife Raheeman Rasulan Deen in 1936.
 Deen used to sell curried chickpeas over single fried flatbread with chutneys.
-When his customers began requesting to double the bara in their orders the name “doubles” was coined.
+When his customers began asking him to double the bara in their orders the name "doubles" was coined.

 It has been speculated that it was inspired by a northern Indian dish called chole bhature (or sometimes channa bhatura).
-Chole bhature is made by combining channa masala and bhature (poori), which is a fried bread made with all-purpose' flour, also known as "maida" in Hindi.
+Chole bhature is made by combining channa masala and bhature (poori), which is a fried bread made with all-purpose flour, also known as "maida" in Hindi.

 Preparation

 As a base for the curry, onions, garlic and curry powder or plain turmeric powder are fried briefly.
 Boiled and drained chickpeas are added together with some water and spices, primarily cumin.
 The curry is cooked until the chickpeas are tender.
 A dough is prepared, shaped into flattened circles and briefly deep fried.
 Doubles can be served spicy, sweet, or savory.
 Condiments include spicy pepper sauce, kuchela, or green mango, culantro, cucumber, coconut, and tamarind chutneys.